Vietnam

 Inbound investment incentives

-The sectors that are encouraged by the Vietnamese government include education, health care, sport/culture, high technology, environmental protection, scientific research and technology development, infrastructural development, processing of agricultural and aquatic products, software production, and renewable energy.
+The sectors that are encouraged by the Vietnamese government include education, health care, sport/culture, high technology, environmental protection, scientific research and technology development, infrastructural development, processing of agricultural and aquatic products, software production, and renewable energy, certain digital technology products/services, researching and developing, manufacturing semi-conductor chips; AI data centers, Automobile manufacturing and assembly, SME support services, etc.

-Locations that are encouraged include qualifying economic and high-tech zones, certain industrial zones, and designated difficult socio-economic areas.
+Locations that are encouraged include qualifying economic and high-tech zones, high-tech agricultural zones, concentrated digital technology zones, designated difficult socio-economic areas, especially difficult socio-economic areas.

 The availability/benefits of tax incentives may be affected by the Global Minimum Tax Policy that Vietnam approved, which came into effect from 1 January 2024.